jack-fitzgerald/tsti/README.md

 ssc install tsti
 ```

-You can install this package from GitHub into Stata with the following code:
+Alternatively, you can install this package from GitHub into Stata with the following code:
 ```
 net install tsti, from("https://raw.githubusercontent.com/jack-fitzgerald/tsti/main/") replace
 ```